Can a Parrot Be a Service Animal?

 In many cases, a parrot’s unique abilities make them better service animals than traditional dogs or cats.
 For example, parrots can mimic human speech patterns, which can be helpful for people who have difficulty communicating.

-ALSO READ: How Many Toes Does a Parrot Have?
+ALSO READ: How to Get a Parrot to Trust You?

 Additionally, parrots are very observant creatures and can often sense when their owner is feeling down or anxious – providing much-needed comfort in times of distress.